HelgiHrafn/Toodler/README.md

 All user inputs are validated when modifying an existing board/list/task.

-User is presented with a choice of colors when creating a new list.
+User is presented with a choice of pre-determined colors when creating a new list.

 Tasks can be checked off and stay in their state for the session.